Marina Design 101: The Developer’s Guide to Floating Dock Systems, Basin Layout, and Lifecycle Performance

 • Mooring hardware: Cleats, bollards, and slides must be sized for the design vessel’s mooring line loads.

 The critical performance parameter is deflection control.
 A dock that flexes excessively under live load is uncomfortable and unsafe; one that is too rigid generates constraint forces at connections, accelerating fatigue failure.
-This balance between stiffness and flexibility defines the structural design problem.
+This balance stiffness against flexibility defines the structural design problem.

 Floating Dock Cross Section: What Matters Most for Long-Term Performance